You’ve met someone, and the sparks are definitely flying.

 Depending on your preferences, this factor may mean more to you than others.
 If you are seeking a romantic partner that is confident and comfortable making and solidifying plans, you will want your partner to take initiative at least as much as you do.

 However, if you prefer to be in the driver’s seat when it comes to conversation topics and plans, you may want someone less proactive.
 You’ll discover that during this early stage.

 If you are unsure of how long the talking stage should last, keep an eye out for hints that your partner is interested in taking the relationship to the next level.

 If this new person hints that they want to see you more or have developed intense feelings for you, this may be a sign they want to make the connection more serious.

 If you notice these hints, determine if this is the direction you would like for the relationship to go as well.

-7. Going On Dates
+7. Making Plans To Go On Dates

 While the talking stage of a relationship can be a “pre-dating” time in which you are friends with your prospective partner, there are no rules against going out on dates during this phase.

 Going out on dates while you are in this stage is a great way to spend quality time with someone new without committing to them exclusively.